simonteozw/tp/docs/UserGuide.md

 Examples: `T delete 2`

-:information_source: Here, `INDEX` refers to the index of the task you want to edit, as shown in the current tab.
-The `INDEX` provided must be positive and within the range of tasks in the current window.
+:information_source: Here, `INDEX` refers to the index of the task you want to delete, as shown in the current tab.
+The `INDEX` provided must one of the task indexes shown in the current window.

 ## Contact <a name="contact"></a>
 Don't you hate it when you need help for one of your modules but you just can't remember who else is taking the module with you?